willhogan11/Data_Rep-Querying_Project_2015/README.md

 ```

 ##HTTP methods and Examples
-Here i'll be covering some examples of how to use HTTP methods with this API.
+In this section i will be covering some examples of how to use HTTP methods with this API.

-A typical breakdown of the first url, outlined as a JSON example ```http://www.education.ie/en/Publications/Statistics/PrimarySchools/county/name/[name]```
+Firstly, here is a breakdown of each sub part of a sample URL, mentioned earlier; ```http://www.education.ie/en/Publications/Statistics/PrimarySchools/county/name/[name]```

 |  URL Section     | Explanation  |